metehantagizade/WindowsServicesAsp.netMVC/README.md

   To install this project on operating system follow steps bellow:
   - rebuild application as release
-  - run CMD as addministrator
+  - run CMD as administrator
   - go inside bin/release folder of project
   - type
   ```html